aneurokumar/website/content/Second Brain/basics of algorithms and pseudocode.md

 ![[basics of algorithms and pseudocode2025-03_23.png|basics of algorithms and pseudocode2025-03_23.png]]

+* what does cons do /// constructs a list
 ## references/links
 * [Pseudocode: What It Is and How to Write It \| Built In](https://builtin.com/data-science/pseudocode)